 Charges may be made for some activities that are known as "optional extras".
 Where an optional extra is being provided, a charge can be made for providing materials, books, instruments, or equipment.
+The charges will be made after consultation with parents/carers, will not exceed the cost of the provision and will be proportional for each student.
+Lessons / activities will not be confirmed until parental/carer agreement has been received, ideally by return of a signed reply slip.

 Optional extras are:

-• education provided outside of school time that is not:

-a) part of the National Curriculum;

-b) part of a syllabus for a prescribed public examination that the student is being prepared for at the school; or c) part of religious education.

-- examination entry fee(s) if the registered student has not been prepared for the examination(s) at the school; - transport that is not required to take the student to school or to other premises where the local authority/governing body have arranged for the student to be provided with education; and - board and lodging for a student on a residential visit.
+- education provided outside of school time that is not: - a) part of the National Curriculum; - b) part of a syllabus for a prescribed public examination that the student is being prepared for at the school; or - c) part of religious education. - examination entry fee(s) if the registered student has not been prepared for the examination(s) at the school; - transporting registered pupils to or from school premises where the Local Authority does not have a statutory obligation; - board and lodging for a student on a residential visit. - extended day services offered to pupils (for example breakfast club, after-school clubs, tea and supervised homework sessions).